betrusted-io/betrusted-scripts/README.md

 for FPGAs that have not been sealed by the end user, the encrypted image is encrypted by default to the "dummy key", e.g. an AES key of all 0's.

+## Fused-locked Devices

+If you have the backup key of a fuse-locked device, you can use the scripts here to unbrick a device.
+You can specify the backup key with the `--key` argument to either `update_xous.sh` or `provision_xous.sh` scripts.

+The script will always accept a key that is formatted as a hex string.
+If you have a recent enough version of Python that you can run `bip_utils` (`pip3 install bip_utils`), you can directly pass your BIP-39 key to the script by providing it as an escaped quoted string, e.g. `--key "\"canoe lift art ...\""`.

+However, Rasbpians version "Stretch" or older ship with a Python that is too old for `bip_utils`.
+In this case, you need to translate the BIP-39 phrase into the "entropy" as a hex string using another utility.

 ## Other scripts

 Some other scripts included here: